 Whether you make your own, bring some fruit, or hit up the grocery store, there is so much going on that you may not want to stand in line for lunch food.
 Just make sure you listen to your body during the event.

-Use the Press Centre
+Use the Media Centre

-Whether you need a break from talking, or just to sit down, the Press Centre is there for you.
+Whether you need a break from talking, or just to sit down, the Media Centre is there for you.
 As a bonus, it has its own coffee area and working spaces if you need to put some headphones in and get work done.

 Yes, this was the short version!
 For much more information, see the epic post that the WTM people even check to make sure everything is accurate.